jordanlixu/eth-mcp-server/README.md

 ---

-## 6. Design Notes (Short & Honest)
+## 6. Design Notes

-* The server uses a single shared Ethereum provider to reduce redundant connections.
+* Uses a single shared Ethereum provider to reduce redundant connections
-* Uses real wallets on Sepolia testnet, with simulated/test transactions; no production infrastructure required.
+* Works with real wallets on Sepolia testnet; simulated/test transactions only
 * Can be deployed locally or embedded in external clients
+* Modular design: Balance / Price / Swap modules can be extended easily

 ---